I’ve been a passionate photographer for about 25 years. I started with an Olympus OM10 in the mid 1980s which I still own, and use.

 I was raised in the east of England where my landscape photography comprised mostly of factories in silhouette, rather than rolling hills and snow capped rural hill tops.
 In more recent times, black and white landscape photographs taken of the Peak District or urban cityscapes with my Hasselblad 501CM camera have become my passion, along with family portraiture, pet photography and wedding photography of friends and family, where capturing amazing shots of special occasions is a great privilege.

-I have also developed skills in canine photography and supported several RSPCA fund raising efforts over the years, utilising these skills to raise hundreds of pounds for the charity.
+After 16 years of dog ownership, I have developed skills in canine photography too, supporting several RSPCA fund raising efforts over the years by utilising these skills to raise hundreds of pounds for the charity.

-I am not a full time photographer and the business end of photography is not really my thing.
+I am not a full time photographer.
+I find the business end of photography can take the spirit out of the art.
 I do photography more as a passion and for enjoyment alongside a full time job.
-However I do occasionally get asked for a print, or get asked by a friend-of-a-friend to photograph them or a special event like a wedding.
+However I do occasionally get asked for a print, or get asked by a friend-of-a-friend to photograph them, or a special event, like a wedding.
 So I do consider hired work occasionally and am insured etc accordingly.
-So if you have an interest in my work or my style, by all means get in touch and I will see if I can be of assistance and if I can’t, I might be able to point you to someone who can.
+So if you have an interest in my work or my style, or are interested in prints or distribution rights, by all means get in touch and I will see if I can be of assistance.
+If I can’t, I might be able to point you to someone who can.